 Request a re-rating

-- a request for a re-rating can be made.
-You must provide details of the improvements made with your request, including supporting evidence where appropriate
+- You can make a request for a re-rating.
+You must provide details of the improvements made with your request, including supporting evidence where appropriate.

 - The re-visit will be carried out within a maximum of three months following the receipt of your request and payment of the fee.